-- To receive an S-Video signal, you need an S-Video cable compatible with your device.
-See your local computer or electronics dealer for purchase information. - To receive a component video signal, you need a D-sub, 15-pin, component-to-VGA video cable.
-You can purchase one from Epson or an authorized EPSON reseller. - To receive an HDMI signal, you need a compatible HDMI cable (EX3212/EX5210/EX7210).
+- To receive a component video signal, you need a D-sub, 15-pin, component-to-VGA video cable.
+You can purchase one from Epson or an authorized EPSON reseller. - To receive an HDMI signal, you need a compatible HDMI cable. - To project with audio from certain ports, you may need a commercially available audio cable compatible with your device.
 See your local computer or electronics dealer for purchase information.